 Though a better diet is a great place to start, often times, food isn’t enough, especially if you’ve tested and your numbers are low.
 That’s when we need to look at magnesium supplementation.

 But what is the best magnesium supplement?
-We’ll tackle that in our next post.
+We tackle that issue here.

 How about you?

 Are you getting enough magnesium in your diet?